dapr/blog/daprblog/content/posts/2023/dapr-kratix/index.md

 ![Environment Status Chain](dapr-kratix-05.png "Environment Status Chain")

-Once the environment is created, we can deploy applications that connect and use the Dapr Statestore by sending HTTP/GRPC requests or by using the Dapr SDK available for your programming language of choice.
+Once the environment is created, we can deploy applications that connect and use the Dapr Statestore by sending HTTP/gRPC requests or by using the Dapr SDK available for your programming language of choice.

 For this small example, we will deploy two applications, one that writes data to the statestore and one that reads data from the statestore.
 The application that writes data into the statestore is written in Java and the application that reads from the statestore is written in Go.
-For this small application we have used the Dapr SDKs (Java and Go), but the same behaviour can be implemented using plain HTTP or GRPC calls to the Dapr Sidecar that gets injected when we deploy these applications.
+For this small application we have used the Dapr SDKs (Java and Go), but the same behaviour can be implemented using plain HTTP or gRPC calls to the Dapr Sidecar that gets injected when we deploy these applications.

 ![Example apps](dapr-kratix-06.png "Example apps")

 You can run this example into a local Kubernetes KinD cluster by following the [step-by-step instructions located in this repository](https://github.com/salaboy/from-monolith-to-k8s/tree/main/platform/dapr-kratix/).

-Adding other Dapr Components to the environments would only require to modify the Pipeline and probably reusing another Kratix Promise from the marketplace, such as the RabbitMQ Promise for supporting the Dapr Pub/Sub component.
+Adding other Dapr components to the environments would only require to modify the Pipeline and probably reusing another Kratix Promise from the marketplace, such as the RabbitMQ Promise for supporting the Dapr Pub/Sub component.

 Do you want to help me to add that to the example?
 Get in touch!
 Drop me a message, and let’s work together on that.

 # Sum up

-In this short blog post, we have enabled the platform team(s) to define an Environment Promise that application teams can request on demand.
+In this short blog post, we have enabled platform teams to define an Environment Promise that application teams can request on demand.
 We have used two existing Kratix Promises to compose a higher-level Promise that our basic Environment resource can expose.
 While Kratix uses Kubernetes CRDs to create these resources, how all this is glued together is left to a Pipeline that is implemented as a container, where platform teams can use any tool that they need to wire things up together.

 By having more and more Kratix Promises in their [Marketplace](https://kratix.io/marketplace), Platform teams can easily create a platform that exposes popular tooling and then create their custom Promises for their domain-specific components and configurations.